 - 1. Students who have completed at least one year of full-time paid Food Service Management or Community Nutrition work experience in the United States, may be eligible to have some Competencies completed through prior learning assessment. - 2.
 The student must submit a formal request within 2 months after acceptance to the GP.
 The request will include an Application for Credit for Work Experience and supporting documentation.
-A committee, in collaboration with the student's Region Director, will determine if the student is eligible to be considered to have hours waived.
-The Region Director will inform the student of the outcome of the application and will make the necessary adjustments to the student's schedule if the application is approved. - 3.
-The formal request for Credit for Work Experience includes: - a.
+The GP Co-Director will determine if the student is eligible to be considered to have hours re-assigned.
+Once a student is determined to be eligible, the SEL Region Director will send a copy of the curriculum for the students to use in compiling their portfolio. - 3.
+Students who are determined to be eligible must submit a portfolio to the program faculty containing: - a.
 A completed Application for Credit for Work Experience